yssn0/Resident-Trustee-Admin-Dashboard/README.md

 ### MongoDB Realm Configuration
 1. Go to [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) and create an account.
 2. Create a cluster and a Realm application.
-3. Configure Realm sync to connect the Verve App database.
+3. Configure Realm sync to connect the mobile app database.

 ### Auth0 Configuration
 1. Go to [Auth0](https://auth0.com/) and sign in.